Lightspeed Restaurant POS Review

 - Fully customizable

 - Depth of reporting

 - Offline mode can’t process payments

 Lightspeed Restaurant is a cloud-based iPad POS system for restauranteurs.
-It balances two seeming opposites (and quite well I might add), combining a comparatively complex, feature-rich POS backend with a deceptively simple structure and intuitive interface.
+It balances two seeming opposites (and quite well I might add), combining a comparatively complex, feature-rich POS back end with a deceptively simple structure and intuitive interface.
 Just saying that Lightspeed ticks all the standard boxes would be doing the system a disservice.
 Lightspeed Restaurant covers the basics, adds a range of custom options, and throws a good dollop of useful side functionality into the mix as well.

-With all of this extra functionality, you might think that Lightspeed Restaurant would be charging an arm and a leg for their system.
-When it comes to price though, Lightspeed Restaurant actually trumps many of its competitors.
+With all of this extra functionality, you might think that Lightspeed Restaurant would be charging an arm and a leg for its system.
+When it comes to price, though, Lightspeed Restaurant trumps many of its competitors.
 This is surprising given that one of the main complaints about Lightspeed’s other two multi-purpose POS solutions, Retail and OnSite, is their relatively higher price-point.
 Not so with Restaurant.
 Lightspeed has aimed the software squarely at small to medium-sized food establishments and has no qualms about letting people know that it is inexpensive compared to other solutions.

 Premium Restaurant POS